 The charitable mission of our Foundation is to help vulnerable children by providing a life-changing education at Reed’s School that will help to break the cycle of ‘family disadvantage’, inspire confidence and realise true potential through excellent educational provision and pastoral support.

-The Foundation has a commitment to support at least 10% of the School’s population as Foundation pupils on funded bursaries (in 2015, that equated to nearly 70 pupils).
+The Foundation has a commitment to support at least 10% of the School’s population as Foundation pupils on funded bursaries.
 Some of our Foundation pupils have sadly been exposed to a range of social issues including bereavement, domestic abuse and abandonment.
 All have lost the support of one or both parents and their family life is in crisis.
 In these cases, the need for strong pastoral support and a rounded education is as important today as it was 200 years ago when the Foundation was founded.

 In order to ensure we support the most genuine cases, we conduct a sensitive application process that links to our charitable criteria.